rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 - Yes, the data shows a strong correlation between higher discount rates and negative profit margins, indicating that **discounts are a contributor to profit loss**.
 This relationship is clear when comparing states: those with low discount rates tend to be profitable, while those with high discount rates are consistently unprofitable.

-- Discount rates were actually lower in problem states in 2016, yet those states were still unprofitable. **This indicates that while discounts exacerbate the problem, they are not the root cause.** Reducing them lessens the loss but does not eliminate it.
+- Discount rates were actually lower in underperforming states in 2016, yet those states were still unprofitable. **This indicates that while discounts exacerbate the problem, they are not the root cause.** Reducing them lessens the loss but does not eliminate it.

 **Recommendations:**